ntop/ntopng/doc/nedge/src/introduction.rst

   :scale: 85

-To get a full visibility of the network, by enabling `Network Discovery` it will also possible to discover and correctly identify idle devices like printers in an accurate way.
+To get a full visibility of the network, by enabling `Network Discovery` it will also be possible to discover and correctly identify idle devices like printers in an accurate way.

 Hotel